Social Engagement: High

 From the Front Lines:

-What kinds of people tend to thrive with Global Volunteer experiences?
+What kinds of people tend to thrive with Global Volunteers experiences?

 Couples, retirees, students, working professionals, families, individuals and groups all join Global Volunteers service programs.
 Teachers, artists, entrepreneurs, doctors, nurses, bankers, homemakers, lawyers, administrators and many others have much to share and they help form strong teams.
 Volunteers routinely report that the team dynamic is one of the most satisfying aspects of the program.